 After studying Art History and Plastic Arts, Aline Falco turned to Illumination in 2002 and opened her workshop two years later in Strasbourg.

 Fascinated by the ancient techniques and the Art Nouveau, Aline is also a globetrotter.
-Her unique pieces of arts find their inspiration in her journeys like Japan, Australia, India, Mexico, Morocco, Quebec, USA, Denmark, Italia, Spain, Ireland, Thailand etc…
+Her unique pieces of art find their inspiration in her journeys in Japan, Australia, India, Mexico, Morocco, Quebec, USA, Denmark, Italia, Spain, Ireland, Thailand etc…

-"For more than 15 years, I designed my creation like precious and treasured jewels the future owner will be able to make his own.
-I love working by collection, to be able to delve into each thematic and explore every possibilities.
-It is also an efficient mean to propose a wide range of pieces.
+"For more than 18 years, I’ve designed my creations like precious and treasured jewels the future owner will be able to make his own.
+I love working by collection, to be able to delve into each thematic and explore every possibility.
+It is also an efficient means to propose a wide range of pieces.

 The contemporaneity is not only in the blueprint but can be figurative and always undertaken.